vagpat/BA_Projects/README.md

+# BA projects

-# This repository contains several python projects that i have undertook so far in Business Analytics M.Sc program of AUEB
+This repository contains several python projects that i have undertook so far in Business Analytics M.Sc program of AUEB